soluble-ai/go-ktls/README.md

 # go-ktls

-A small library that manages a TLS secret in Kubernetes.
+A small library that manages a TLS secret in Kubernetes and a command-line tool.